LockManipulator/Locksport/Safe manipulation/Electronic Dial Magnifier/README.md

-- Lags on connecting to web page.
+- Lags for a couple seconds on connecting to web page.

-- Graph is broken currently.
-Will fix soon.